Cupronickel: European history

 In 1829, Percival Norton Johnston persuaded Dr. Geitner to establish a foundry in Bow Common behind Regents' Park Canal in London, and obtained ingots of nickel-silver with the composition 18% Ni, 55% Cu and 27% Zn.

 Between 1829 and 1833, Percival Norton Johnson was the first person to refine cupronickel on the British Isles.
 He became a wealthy man, producing in excess of 16.5 tonnes per year.
 The alloy was mainly made into cutlery by the Birmingham firm William Hutton and sold under the trade-name "Argentine".

 Johnsons' most serious competitors, Charles Askin and Brok Evans, under the brilliant chemist Dr. EW Benson, devised greatly improved methods of cobalt and nickel suspension and marketed their own brand of nickel-silver, called "British Plate".

+John Fairfield Thompson writes that the 3:1 copper-nickel alloy was developed for coinage by Belgium in 1860.
+In 1866, the US Congress passed a law authorizing the creation of a 3-cent coin consisting of 75% copper and 25% nickel, and the nickel, as it became known, was created.
+Brazil adopted the alloy for coin in 1870, and Imperial Germany followed in 1873.
+France and Greece adopted of this technology in the 20th century.

+After the unification of Germany cupronickel coinage was introduced by the German Coinage Act, and sudden demand of nickel for tens of millions of 5 and 10 pfennig coins minted in 1873-1876 caused such a shock on the previously tranquil market that price more than tripled, leading to a significant expansion of supply.

+By 1902 the alloy was used in the UK for bullet jackets.

-By the 1920s, a 70–30 copper-nickel grade was developed for naval condensers.
+By the 1920s, a 70–30 copper–nickel grade was developed for naval condensers.
 Soon afterwards, a 2% manganese and 2% iron alloy now known as alloy C71640 was introduced for a UK power station which needed better erosion resistance because the levels of entrained sand in the seawater.
-A 90–10 alloy first became available in the 1950s, initially for seawater piping, and is now the more widely used alloy.
+A 90–10 alloy first became available in the 1950s, initially for seawater piping, and is now the more widely used alloy for this purpose.